techie-joe/library/github-pages/quick-start/readme.md

 ---

-## Quick start

-The quickest way to set up your site on GitHub is by using a pre-made theme.
+The quickest way to set up your site on GitHub is by using a pre-made theme
+---

 You can then modify your site content and style by editing the source code.

 ---